ruuke/Ruby-BlackJack/README.md

-# Ruby-BlackJack is a educational project from Thinknetica lessons.
+# Ruby-BlackJack is an educational project from Thinknetica lessons.